Chicago IL Estate Planning Attorney Answers, “What is a Digital Estate?”

 Contact Estate Attorney James C. Provenza Today

 Digital estates are still quite new, and Illinois lawmakers are still working through the kinks on how to provide legislation ruling over digital assets.
 Nonetheless, the information you have stored online or in digital spaces still should be considered as part of your comprehensive estate plan.
-To speak with Chicago IL estate planning attorney about these issues, you can call our law office today for a free and no-obligation consultation.
-Call today at (847) 729-3939.
+To speak with Chicago IL estate planning attorney about these issues, call today at (847) 729-3939.